-Muhammad Azeem Iqbal is a graduate in Industrial Engineering and currently pursuing a Masters in Computer Science from the University of Management and Technology, Lahore.
-His current activities involve working as an active researcher in experimental physics, laboratory teaching, management and manufacturing of undergraduate hi-tech physics experimental setups.
-He also takes an active part in developing low-cost innovative solutions for improving productivity & efficiency of laboratory systems.
+Muhammad Azeem Iqbal is a graduate in Industrial Engineering and currently pursuing a Master’s in Computer Science from the University of Management and Technology, Lahore.
+His current activities involve working as an active researcher in experimental physics, laboratory teaching, management, and manufacturing undergraduate hi-tech physics experimental setups.
+He also actively develops low-cost innovative solutions for improving the productivity & efficiency of laboratory systems.

 He is also the Founder of Think Connects and a graduate with distincction from the National Incubation Center (NIC) Lahore and Stanford Seed Spark program.
-He is also the Founder and past chair of the Pakistan Society of Industrial Engineers (PSIE) which is Pakistan’s only national organization dedicated solely to the profession of industrial engineering and is a recipient of the prestigious Gold Award from the Institute of Industrial and Systems Engineers (USA) for his services to the field and community.
+He is also the Founder and past chair of the Pakistan Society of Industrial Engineers (PSIE), which is Pakistan’s only national organization dedicated solely to the profession of industrial engineering, and is a recipient of the prestigious Gold Award from the Institute of Industrial and Systems Engineers (USA) for his services to the field and community.
 He is also a Certified Six Sigma Green Belt from the Singapore Institute of Quality International and Pakistan Institute of Quality Control (PIQC).
-He is also working on a number of entrepreneurial projects which involve the development of low-cost technical solutions for small and medium enterprise businesses in Pakistan.
+He is also working on several entrepreneurial projects involving developing low-cost technical solutions for small and medium enterprise businesses in Pakistan.

 Azeem is extremely passionate about volunteering for educational causes and loves to spend time exploring the adventures of experimental physics.